Geology of Niger: Paleozoic (539-251 million years ago)

 During the Cambrian as multi-cellular life became commonplace, anorogenic magmatism formed ring complexes, that now comprise 30 different massifs in the Niger-Nigerian Younger Granite Province.
 The oldest, Cambrian massifs formed in the north.

 Throughout the Paleozoic ring complexes with significant variety in structure and rock type formed in the Air Massif.
 In fact, the Air Massif has the largest ring-dike in the world, with a diameter of 65 kilometers.
 Geologists subdivide the different ring complexes into three different types.
-The Taghouaji-type has plutonic alkaline rocks and may have peralluminous granites while the Goudai-type is mainly acid volcanic rocks.
+The Taghouaji-type has plutonic alkaline rocks and may have peraluminous granites while the Goudai-type is mainly acid volcanic rocks.
 The Ofoud-type is the most varied, encompassing gabbros, granites and anorthosite.

 The Iullemeden Basin at Tamesna began to form in the Paleozoic.
 The center of the basin was uplifted by the Hercynian orogeny to form the Hoggar Mountains.
 Sedimentary rocks from the Paleozoic, thicken toward the mountains and to the south.
 East of Tamesna, Cambrian and Ordovician sedimentary rocks are up to 500 meters thick and include conglomerates and sandstones.
 There is an unconformity between these deposits and glacial sediments, associated with the widespread glaciation and global cooling of the Ordovician-Silurian extinction event.
 In ascending order, glacial deposits are overlain by Early Silurian graptolite shales, Devonian sandstones and shales and Early Carboniferous deltaic sandstones.

 A coal bearing layer, likely tied to a marine transgression is overlain by shales and limestones, which contain coral and conodont fossils.